 Hi!
-I’m a reporter who likes making politics less confusing.
-I love stories that illuminate the behind-the-scenes of government—or zoom into how ordinary people, especially of vulnerable identities, experience big state policies or systems.
+I’m a reporter who likes making global affairs less confusing.
+I love stories that illuminate the behind-the-scenes of foreign and domestic politics—or reveal something culturally unexpected.

 Before that, I spent a year reporting on Covid-19 at National Public Radio, focusing on pandemic responses in the Global South.
 My work there included a 20+ article explanatory series on the virus, an analysis of Covid mortality data shared by WHO’s Chief Scientist and coverage of an East African insect crisis that became one of the section’s most-read stories of 2020.